BYD Seal: China

 The Seal went on sale in China in July 2022, with deliveries in the following month.
 There were four models of powertrains offered in China, starting with a standard "Elite" model (精英型) powered by a 150 kW single-motor rear wheel drive (RWD), "Prestige" model (尊贵型) producing 170 kW with single-motor RWD, "Performance" model (性能型) powered by a single 230 kW RWD motor, and the "4WD Performance" model (四驱性能型) with a 390 kW dual-motor (160 kW + 230 kW) all wheel drive system.

 In May 2023, BYD introduced the Seal Champion Edition in China.
 The version introduces lower pricing, with adjusted and upgraded equipment list such as leather seats, rear privacy glass, an adjustable cup holder in the armrest box.
 It also received an additional "700 km Prestige" trim level with 700 km of range.
 In March 2024, BYD further dropped the price of the Seal by 5 percent by introducing the Seal Honor Edition.

 In August 2024, BYD introduced the refreshed Seal for the Chinese market.
-Initially it would be renamed to the Seal 07 EV, but BYD abandoned the rebrand after receiving feedbacks from consumers.
+Initially it would be renamed to the Seal 07 EV, but BYD abandoned the rebrand after receiving feedback from consumers.
+The "Seal 07 EV" moved its name to larger battery electric variant BYD Seal 07 DM-i plug-in hybrid fullsize car as the Seal 07 EV.
 The updated model is equipped with new wheels, a roof-mounted LiDAR produced by RoboSense, and the "Build Your Dreams" badge on the rear was replaced with a BYD logo with a red backlight.
+The updated BYD Seal exterior remains unchanged from the facelift version, which features an redesigned interior, four-spoke steering wheel, and a new exterior body colors replacing the arctic light blue color.